abhisheks2010/ALLCDRTOSQL1/readme.md

-Python ETL Pipeline for CDR API to MySQL Data Warehouse 📝 Objective
+Python ETL Pipeline for CDR API to MySQL Data Warehouse Objective
 This project provides a robust, two-phase ETL (Extract, Transform, Load) pipeline in Python.
 It is designed to fetch Call Detail Records (CDRs) from a REST API, load the raw data into a staging table, and then transform it into a structured star schema within a MySQL database, making it ready for analytics and business intelligence.

-The pipeline is designed to be executed on a recurring schedule (e.g., hourly) and handles pagination, duplicate records, and data transformation automatically.
+The pipeline is designed to be executed on a recurring schedule (e.g., hourly) and handles pagination, duplicate records, and complex data transformations automatically.

-📂 Code Structure
+Code Structure
 The project is organized into the following files:

 run_pipeline.py: (Main Script) The master script used to execute the entire ETL pipeline in the correct sequence.